wordtreefoundation/api-library/README.md

 # WordTree Library API

-This is the Library API for WordTree.
+This is the Library API server for WordTree.
 It provides access to books in the WordTree library.

+NOTE: This is not a client library (in the software sense).
+This is the server portion that we host on our end, so you probably don't need it.

 ## Prerequisites